farrelleoin93/12-acres-beer/README.md

  - I decided to change the background colour of the second nav bar underneath the main navbar to the orange that is use throughout the site (#f9931e) and I also added in icons to accompany the words to make it more visually appealing to the user.

 #### Footer
  - I decided to remove the navigation links in the footer with information about 12 Acres.
-This decision was made as I feel it is more in line with commun UI pratices, also as the user has navigation links the navbar I felt that it was not necessary to also have them in the footer.
+This decision was made as I feel it is more in line with commun UI pratices, also there are navigation links in the navbar I felt that it was not necessary to also have them in the footer.
  - The newsletter subscription form was moved to the left hand side of the footer on tablet and desktop and to the top of the footer on mobile devices, this was due to feedback that I recieved from testers of this site.
- - I also added a horizontal line between the company information and newsletter section and the social media links section on desktop and tablet devices and on mobile devices a horizontal line was added between each section of the footer.
+ - I also added a horizontal line between the company information and newsletter sections and the social media links section on desktop and tablet devices and on mobile devices a horizontal line was added between each section of the footer.
 This was done as the footer was looking quite crowded.

 #### Other
  - The placeholders in each form field with the exception of the checkout, sign in and sign up pages were replaced with titles just above each field.

 **Beers page**
- - I added buttons at the top of the page so that the use can filter the results by the type of beer that they are searching for.
+ - I added buttons at the top of the page so that the user can filter the results by the type of beer that they are searching for.
- - I added box a shadow around each beer so that each beer card is clearly defined.
+ - I added box a shadow around each beer so that each beer is clearly defined.

 **Checkout page**
  - On tablet devices the order summary section is placed in top of the user details section instead of beside it.